Ending your occupation contract

 You must get the landlord’s agreement for the person you suggest to move into the property.

-The landlord should give the new person their own tenancy or licence agreement – otherwise, you will still be legally responsible for the tenancy.
+The landlord should give the new person their own contract or licence agreement – otherwise, you will still be legally responsible for the contract.

 Walking away or posting the keys through the letterbox will not end your legal agreement with your landlord.